-Like a television sitcom drama, Jiji would fulfil his daily hobbies such as cutting out newspaper clippings to glue into his scrapbook, while Kinako’s hobby was to ruffle or sleep on those newspaper clippings.
+Like a television sitcom drama, Jiji would fulfill his daily hobbies such as cutting out newspaper clippings to glue into his scrapbook, while Kinako’s hobby was to ruffle or sleep on those newspaper clippings.

-Kinako, a shy cat, loved the attention from Jiji’ as he yelled “Oi!”, the pair would often squabble before making peace with each other.
+Kinako, a shy cat, loved the attention from Jiji as he yelled “Oi!”, the pair would often squabble before making peace with each other.

 A flock of Cranes.

-As I walked around the gallery, I noticed that the images mounted on traditional Japanese ‘Washi’ paper.
+As I walked around the gallery, I noticed that the images were mounted on traditional Japanese ‘Washi’ paper.
 Some photographs propped higher than others, ironically, felt as if I were looking at memories.

-Akiko Dupont, the exhibiting artist and documentary photographer of Jiji & Kinako (Also Granddaughter to Jiji), told me that Washi Paper’s soft texture perfectly represented not only Japanese culture, but a feeling of ‘FuwaFuwa’ a Japanese onomatopoeia for a cloud-like lightness.
+Akiko Dupont, the exhibiting artist and documentary photographer of Jiji & Kinako (Also Granddaughter to Jiji), told me that Washi Paper’s soft texture perfectly represented not only Japanese culture but a feeling of ‘FuwaFuwa’ a Japanese onomatopoeia for a cloud-like lightness.
 My impression of a gallery of ‘memories’ was further reinforced by that statement.

 Not only this, but Kinako’s other responsibility was to tear up innocent pieces of Washi Paper with his claws!

 Other surprises and unmentioned details about Jiji can be found out at the gallery.
-I’ll share that unbeknownst to me, Jiji was a World War 2 Veteran, trained as a Kamikaze jet fighter, fortunately relieved of duty just before flying, due to the end of the war!
+I’ll share that unbeknownst to me, Jiji was a World War 2 Veteran, trained as a Kamikaze jet fighter, fortunately, relieved of duty just before flying, due to the end of the war!

 A message that stood out for me whilst I contemplated the story, was a quote from Jiji extracted from a long paragraph;